Welcome to today's edition of the Rush 24-7 podcast.

 We may have a president who believes in that.

-We certainly have demagogues up on Capitol Hill believe in that, but the vast majority of Americans do not believe that the government ought to have an unbridled license to take whatever it wants from any one individual.
+But the vast majority of Americans do not believe that the government ought to have an unbridled license to take whatever it wants from any one individual.

-Well, if you and I go into a store and and uh the store is given a discount that day, and if you spend more money than I do, you get more of a discount.
+Well, if you and I go into a store and the store is given a discount that day, and if you spend more money than I do, you get more of a discount.

 Yeah, well, and look, and look, let's be honest about it.

-Well, actually it was cut by you know, uh cut by uh cut from fifteen to thirteen five out of fifteen is a third.
+Well, actually, it was cut from 15 to 13.5 out of 15 is a third.

-But I mean you had the biggest uh percentage reduction.
+But you had the biggest percentage reduction.

-There's incidentally a great new book at our strongly recommend by Arthur Brooks called The Battle, where he talks about this, and uh it's uh this is a remarkable young academic from New York who's now taken over as the head of the American Enterprise Institute, and he makes the argument that that defending free enterprise and defending our American capitalistic system is a cultural and moral battle as well as an economic one.
+And he makes the argument that defending free enterprise and defending our American capitalistic system is a cultural and moral battle as well as an economic one.

 Hello, Mr. Rove.